asm0dey/spring-rag-sofia/slides.md

   2. Convert user query to embedding
   3. Find most similar document embeddings
   4. Feed relevant documents to LLM as context
-- This is almost a search, but also summarization!
+- This is not only a search, but also summarization!

 </v-clicks>